TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: Extended Evaluation

 \hky{Based on the provided documents, the case studies utilize three distinct evaluation formats, \texttt{<TFQ>}, \texttt{<MCQ>}, and \texttt{<OEQ>}, to assess model performance in detecting synthesis and manipulation artifacts.}

 \texttt{<TFQ>} focuses on binary verification, prompting models to simply confirm or deny the presence of specific defects, such as detecting ``Buzz'' in an audio clip or identifying ``Temporal Inconsistency'' in a video subject's upper limb.
-As shown in~\cref{fig:vis_tfq}, Gemini 2.5-Pro outperforms both powerful general-purpose models (\eg, Qwen3-Omni-30B-A3B) and specialized models, audio-flamingo-3.
+As shown in~\cref{fig:vis_tfq}, Gemini 2.5-Pro outperforms both powerful general-purpose model (\eg, Qwen3-Omni-30B-A3B-Instruct) and specialized model, Audio-Flamingo-3.
 Conversely, GPT-5 struggles in this example because it cannot handle raw video inputs without preprocessing, which hinders its ability to understand temporal relationships.

 \texttt{<MCQ>} tests the ability to categorize or locate specific errors, asking models to identify semantic issues like ``Anatomical Inconsistency'' or select specific regions where artifacts appear, such as the ``Ear'' or ``Background''.
 Within the two examples in~\cref{fig:vis_mcq}, the evaluation metric is strict: models must answer all options correctly to receive the maximum score of $1$.
 Any incorrect selection results in a penalty, preventing a full score.